slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Volume usually outpaces intensity.
 You can’t just put in a huge effort a few times.' -- Allen Tucker*

-> *'The pathway to freedom is discipline.'*

 > *'First we make our habits, then our habits make us.' -- Charles C. Nobel*

 > *'Hard choices, easy life.
 Easy choices, hard life.' -- Jerzy Gregorek*

 > *'Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do).' -- Stephen Covey*

-Hints: how to create new habits?
+How to create new habits?

-- Small Steps Beat Big Dreams: start very small, The smaller the change you try to make to your life, the more likely you’ll actually make it.
+- Small steps beat big dreams: start very small, The smaller the change you try to make to your life, the more likely you’ll actually make it.
 Shrink how long you’ll do something until you no longer feel resistance to it.
 This is a great way to integrate new habits into your life.
 “Could I meditate for 15 minutes?
 No, I feel resistance, I’m not gonna do it.
 Okay, what about 10?
 Still too long.
 Okay, five?
 Huh, I don’t feel resistance to that.
 I feel like I can sit for five.”
 Boom.
 Take micro/nano steps at a time.
 Minimize interruptions
 - Anticipate obstacles to new habits.
 When you integrate new habits into your life, make sure you look out on the horizon for any obstacles or commitments that might get in the way of you forming new habits.
-- get accountable: Make bad habits more expensive by making a pact with someone to introduce financial penalties for habits that are bad for you both.
+- Get accountable: Make bad habits more expensive by making a pact with someone to introduce financial penalties for habits that are bad for you both.
 This helps you focus on the costs of your bad habits, instead of their rewards.
 - Reward yourself.
 Adopting new behaviors and habits is difficult, but providing yourself with rewards for following through with new behaviors has been shown to help you solidify new habits.
 Reward yourself to solidify new habits.
 - Focus on the costs of bad habits.

-Hints:
+Hints on good habits:

 - Cultivate high leverage habits: [meditate](#on-meditation), spend time outside, exercise, [rest](#on-health), travel, learn useful skills (making challenge = skill), read, journal, listen music, create, network and make friends, spending time w/ friends & family, massaging, remember to be grateful, lower expectations, forgiving yourself, self awareness, plan and goals (productive visualization), eat mindfully (e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts), multitasking / focus / do less.  sleep / nap , smile, use colors
 - Avoid low leverage habits: social media, news, pointless notifications, smartphones (they are the new cigarettes), owning a TV, working long hours, bad relationships, judging, control of petty stuff, perfectionism..
 - Mental checklist of positive habits.

-> *'Use social media as an output not as entertainment.
-Your phone should not be the first thing you see in the morning nor the last thing you see at night.'
+- Use social media as an output not as entertainment.
+Your phone should not be the first thing you see in the morning nor the last thing you see at night.
-'It makes other people’s stories more interesting when you don’t know what’s going on outside your world.
-The news causes completely unnecessary stress and it’s negatively biased.' -- Allen Tucker*
+- It makes other people’s stories more interesting when you don’t know what’s going on outside your world.
+The news causes completely unnecessary stress and it’s negatively biased.

-HOWEVER... while routines and habits are important, so is variety and novelty.
-[Balance](#on-balance) it.
+However variety and novelty are also important, so [Balance](#on-balance) it.

 <!--
 Shut off all work and electronics at least 2 hours before you want to go to sleep, sit down with a pen and a notepad and write down everything that you need to achieve the following day in order of importance.

 Effort and reward have a linear relationship when the action is mindless and simple.
 Effort and reward have a diminishing returns relationship when the action is complex and multivariate.
 But when the action becomes purely psychological—an experience that exists solely within our own consciousness—the relationship between effort and reward becomes inverted. desiring a positive experience is itself a negative experience; accepting a negative experience is a positive experience.

-> *'I always worked until I had something done and I always stopped when I knew what was going to happen next.
-That way I could be sure of going on the next day.' -- Ernest Hemingway*

 Here are a few snippets from my own annual review:
 GOOD: